 Steps for Becoming a Licensed Social Worker in Missouri

-Licensed Bachelors Social Worker (LBSW)
+Licensed Baccalaureate Social Worker (LBSW)

 Licensed Master Social Worker (LMSW)